 A Modern Classic

-If you drive South on I-75/I-85 through downtown Atlanta, you can’t miss it: The Residences at W Downtown.
-If you drive South on I-75/I-85 through downtown Atlanta at night, you’re in for a special treat:
+If you drive South on I-75/I-85 through downtown Atlanta, you can’t miss this Atlanta highrise: The Residences at W Downtown.
+If you like Atlanta highrise photography, you’re in for a special treat:

 And if you happen to live at The Residences at W Downtown, you’re in for a more special treat: